nickrobson/skillmmo/README.md

                    //     If you'd like to just change the name or something, you can set this to false

   "enabled": true, // "enabled" controls whether this skill is available
-                   //     You'll want to set this to false if you're wanting to disables an existing skill
+                   //     You'll want to set this to false if you're wanting to disable an existing skill

   "nameKey": "skillmmo.skill.agriculture.name", // The i18n key for your skill's name "descriptionKey": "skillmmo.skill.agriculture.description", // The i18n key for your skill's description